Hiroki-Ando1998/homepage/_pages/research.md

 - Detect viruses in solid fractions of wastewater
 - Simple method without additonal investiment for equipment
 - Approximately 100 times senstive than a conventional method
-- Pelleting is critical step
+- Pelleting is a critical step for detection
 - Vulnerable to precipitation

 ### 2. EPISENS-M method (2023)